Dorchen Leidholdt: Education

-Past career
+Career

 From 1975 to 1977, Leidholdt counseled rape victims as a graduate student at the University of Virginia and, after moving to New York City in 1978, became an activist with the Women's Anti-Rape Coalition, the educational arm of New York Women Against Rape.
-From 1978 through 1980, she was a member of the New York City Chapter of Women Against Violence Against Women (WAVAW did not have "leaders"; nor did WAVAW advocate censorship like Dorchen did).
+From 1978 through 1980, she was a member of the New York City Chapter of Women Against Violence Against Women.

 Leidholdt is known for her campaigns against pornography and for her suit against Hustler magazine publisher Larry Flynt.
 In 1979, after Hustler Magazine published an issue whose cover showed a naked female body being fed through a meat grinder, she joined Susan Brownmiller, Dolores Alexander (Past President of the National Organization for Women), and other New York City women's rights leaders in founding the feminist organization, Women Against Pornography (WAP).

 From 1979 through 1983, she served as a leader and spokesperson for WAP, during which time she joined Gloria Steinem and other feminist leaders in initiating a suit against Hustler and Larry Flynt, appeared on numerous television and radio programs, organized educational events, and spoke in Washington D.C. before the U.S. Attorney General's Commission on Pornography (a.k.a.
 The Meese Commission) at the commission's invitation.
 There Leidholdt testified, "Pornography perpetuates the devaluation of women.
 It sexualizes bigotry, promotes rape and undermines women's self esteem."

 Flynt published an attack on her in the magazine's "Asshole of the Month" column (July 1985).

 In 1987, at New York University School of Law, she was the lead organizer of the conference, "The Sexual Liberals and the Attack on Feminism", and in 1988, she was the lead organizer of the first global conference on trafficking in women and girls.

 Leidholdt is an opponent of "sex-positive feminism".
 Her main argument is that prostitution is exploitative towards women and has historically benefited men, not women.